 Well, how do you understand it?
 One of the ways is to find out more about it.
-Well, the best have a point here which is not synthetically manufactured.
+Well, the best way to find out more about it is, want to know something more about it, which tells us that we have a point here which is not synthetically manufactured.
 It can't be manufactured synthetically.
 You have to be interested in what cases are all about to handle origins.